Hermitian Matrix Definiteness from Quantum Phase Estimation: Discussion and further work

+Because QPE is not NISQ-friendly, due to its dependence on the QFT and on the time evolution, an open question is if new algorithms for phase estimation \cite{Dutkiewicz2021,Clinton2021,Kivlichan2019,Wan2021,OBrien2019,martyn2021grand} or improved time evolution methods (using variational algorithms \cite{Cirstoiu2020,Commeau2020}, truncated Taylor series \cite{Berry2015}, linear combination of unitaries \cite{Childs2012}, or qubitization \cite{Low2019}) can be used to solve the definiteness problem.
+In some of these cases, when block encoding of the Hermitian matrix is required, equation \eqref{eq:Cbound} could be useful to permit such encoding.
+These possibilities are open for further research.

-In summary, the algorithm is composed of a classical part with lower computational complexity that the known classical algorithms which can solve around 65\% of the cases, and a quantum part that, in the current state of the technology, is not worse than the classical one, but has still room for improvement.
-The quantum algorithm uses efficiently the quantum parallelism and state measurement.
-Its gain in performance severely depends on the possibility of reducing the number of gates needed to implement the time evolution operator of a generic Hermitian matrix.
+Summarizing: the algorithm we present here, is composed of a classical part and a quantum part whose combined performance reaches easily 97\% with a computational cost that, within the current state of the technology, is no worse than that of the purely classical one, leaving room for improvement with the foreseeable optimization in two key steps, the initialization and the implementation of the time evolution operator.